racket/racket7/racket/src/cs/README.txt

 Status and thoughts on various Racket subsystems:

- * "core/struct.ss" is half an implementation of Racket structures, with structure-type properties, applicable structs, `gen:equal+hash`, and so on in terms of Chez Scheme records.
-   Applicable structs work by adding an indirection to each function call (in a little compiler from fully-expanded code to Chez Scheme) when the target is not obviously a plain procedure; with the analysis in "schemify/schemify.rkt", the indirection is not needed often in a typical program, and the overhead appears to be light when it is needed.
-The rest of the implementation of Racket structures looks straightforward.
+ * Applicable structs work by adding an indirection to each function call when the target is not obviously a plain procedure; with the analysis in "schemify/schemify.rkt", the indirection is not needed often in a typical program, and the overhead appears to be light when it is needed.

  * Racket's delimited continuations, continuation marks, threads, and events are mostly in place (see "core/control.ss",